Illustrated above, L to R:

 would welcome the opportunity of including images from other sources if they are sent to me - either as jpeg files or as originals for me to scan before carefully returning.

-source.
+acknowledged the source.
 Corrections, suggestions or observations?
 Then please send me an e-mail.

 * The contribution of Stephen Giles-Medhurst during the initial research of these periods in the early 1980s is gratefully